Are you avoiding cooking with your stainless steel pots and pans because, no matter what you try, food sticks to the surface?

 If you want to ensure maximum cooking performance, and extend your cookware’s lifespan, wash it with warm water, dish soap, and a soft cloth.
 Dry it thoroughly with a soft dish towel and stack it carefully, protecting the cooking surface from sharp objects and utensils.

 Food sticks to stainless steel cookware if you don’t follow the proper cooking techniques.
-It takes some practice, but if you follow the core cooking principles, you’ll master cooking with your stainless steel in no time.
+It takes some practice, but if you follow the core principles, you’ll master cooking with your stainless steel in no time.

 The most important things to keep in mind are: